raquo/Airstream/README.md

 You can of course also `setDebugName` on the debugged stream directly: `stream.debugLog().setDebugName("MyDebuggedStream")`, but if you have a _chain_ of debug streams that you want to apply the same name to, you can use the `withDebugName` method: `stream.withDebugName("MyDebugName").debugLogEvents().debugSpyErrors().debugLogStarts()` – in this case all three debug* streams will have their `debugName` set to "MyDebugName", but `stream` will not.
 This is because unlike `setDebugName`, `withDebugName` does not patch the original observable, it creates a new debug observable and patches that instead. `withDebugName` works with debug chains because unlike regular observables, debug observables inherit their parent debug observable's `debugName` by default.

+Airstream does not require `debugName` to be unique, although if you want to keep your sanity, it should be descriptive enough to clearly tell you which instance it refers to.

 ##### debugTopoRank